It’s not just about fake news — our hunger for control and community makes us surprisingly eager to embrace comfortable lies over difficult truths.

 Dannagal: Part of that is because of this political and cultural shift that we have experienced.
 So obviously social identity has always been playing a role, always.
 But what I think is interesting in studying politics and media and culture is the interaction between these different features.
 And we have this political environment that has resulted in political parties that are quite distinct in these ways.

-And we also, at the same time have watched the evolution of a media environment, which is hyper-fragmented, where there is no more giant mass audience, where it really is about finding these niche homogenous little audiences that you can best target with advertisements to make money.
-And those things work really well together.
-The political separation of different types of people and a media environment predicated on the separation of different types of people, it seems like a match made in heaven.
+And we also, at the same time, have watched the evolution of a media environment that is hyper-fragmented, where there is no more giant mass audience, where it really is about finding these niche homogeneous little audiences that you can best target with advertisements to make money.

 Jeff: In many ways, it has very much become like a religion.

-Dannagal: It’s interesting because some of the way that we think about political identity– I would say about 20 years ago when folks started thinking about some of these dynamics and political beliefs becoming an identity more than just a belief set, it really was based on this analogy of religion because it was clear that when people call themselves Catholic, it’s an identity.
-It represents a whole way of life and a series of customs not just in church, largely outside of the church.
+Dannagal: It’s interesting because some of the way that we think about political identity— I would say about 20 years ago, when folks started thinking about some of these dynamics and political beliefs becoming an identity more than just a belief set, it really was based on this analogy of religion because it was clear that when people call themselves Catholic, it’s an identity.
+It represents a whole way of life and a series of customs — not just in church, but also largely outside of the church.

-I have a lot of friends who they grew up Catholic and they joke about Catholic guilt and things like that.
+I have a lot of friends who grew up Catholic and they joke about Catholic guilt and things like that.
 There are aspects of that identity and those practices that are only tangentially related to the faith itself.
 And what I think is interesting is when people start talking about political identity, it’s that same kind of thing.
 You lead with the identity and maybe you pick and choose which of the issue positions you hold, but the identity is what it is.

-Jeff: The other analogy to that, to take it a step further, is the degree to which information sometimes even though there’s this sense that it may not be accurate, that information or misinformation is based on faith.
+Jeff: The other analogy to that, to take it a step further, is the degree to which information — sometimes, even though there’s this sense that it may not be accurate — that information or misinformation is based on faith.

-Dannagal: Yes, and interestingly, whether or not we choose to believe something or whether or not we perceive something as true.
-It’s funny that you actually say that, Jeff, because when people orient to truth through faith and intuition as opposed to needing empirical evidence and data, some of our work shows that people who say that they orient to the world based on intuition and their gut, they are statistically more likely to be wrong than people who say that they orient to truth through evidence and data, which makes a lot of sense to actually, because your intuition and your gut and what you have faith in, these are not things that are going to drive you to challenge your belief systems.
+Dannagal: Yes, and interestingly, also whether or not we choose to believe something or whether or not we perceive something as true.
+It’s funny that you actually say that, Jeff, because when people orient to truth through faith and intuition as opposed to needing empirical evidence and data, some of our work shows that [the first group] are statistically more likely to be wrong than [the second].

+Which makes a lot of sense, because your intuition and your gut and what you have faith in, these are not things that are going to drive you to challenge your belief systems.
 These are not things that are going to invite you to update your beliefs in light of new information.
 Intuition, gut, and faith are going to tell you that whatever you’ve been thinking is the right way to think, and whatever you value is what should drive what is true.

-Jeff: All of that is accelerated by the fact that a lot of threats are out there, legitimate threats, and a lot of threats are amped up by politicians, by demagogues, what have you, which immediately creates the need to find someone to blame and to find a set of values to hang onto.
+Jeff: All of that is accelerated by the fact that a lot of threats are out there, legitimate threats, and a lot of threats are amped up by politicians, by demagogues, what have you — which immediately creates the need to find someone to blame and to find a set of values to hang onto.

 Dannagal: Yes, I would agree.
-I think you also have to factor in how that sense of threat, particularly threat to one’s social identity, threat from the outgroup.
+I think you also have to factor in how that sense of threat, particularly threat to one’s social identity, [becomes a] threat from the outgroup.
 If you are a liberal, the threat is from Republicans, these anti-democratic forces, conservative media.
 And if you are on the right, the threat is from liberal media and Democrats in the far left and/or maybe the threat of illegal immigrants or sexual minorities.

 And whereas on the left, you might see evangelical Christians as a threat.
-You might see folks operating way farther out there.
+You might also see folks operating way farther out there.
 You would say white Christian nationalists are a threat.
-These social identity-based threats are really wild to look at in terms of their communication dynamics, because when we respond to identity threat, if we experience some identity threat, first of all, our own social identity as a member of our own team is immediately activated.
+These social identity-based threats are really wild to look at in terms of their communication dynamics — because when we respond to identity threat, if we experience some identity threat, first of all, our own social identity as a member of our own team is immediately activated.
 It’s immediately at the top of our minds.

 And notice a lot of outgroup threat it’s not necessarily about fear.
 Fear is an emotion that is a flight emotion, not a fight emotion.
 So, a lot of this outgroup threat is framed in messages in ways that are designed to elicit anger.
 Once we have that activated, we will take action.
 The outgroup threat is a huge mobilizer of action.
 So when I’m telling folks about how they might remedy some of these processes in their own lives, I often refer to that feeling, that rush of cortisol that you feel when you’re online, and your social identity threat is activated.

-You see something, you feel that sense of moral outrage, and you may not even– You don’t even think.
-You just immediately might think you’re going to like that thing or share it online, or share it with a family member, or share it with a friend, or share it with all your followers.
-What if you just fight back against that urge?
-Because, number one, recognizing that anger is so readily exploitable, can cause you to maybe take a beat and then think, “Who is trying to make me mad, and what do they have to gain from my anger?”
+You see something, you feel that sense of moral outrage, and you may not even— You don’t even think.
+You just immediately might feel you’re going to like that thing or share it online, or share it with a family member, or share it with a friend, or share it with all your followers.

 And usually, what they have to gain is you doing something.
 So, whether that is clicking, or liking, or sharing, I often frame this in terms of some of the affordances and incentives of social media.
 The social media algorithms really want you to react in these ways because without your active participation and engagement, they cannot collect all of those micro-level pieces of data that they need to target you with advertising.

-So, there are reasons why this kind of outrage oriented content is so prevalent online.
+So, there are reasons why this kind of outrage-oriented content is so prevalent online.
 It’s because these algorithms need our responses to be able to know who we are and what drives us, so then companies can better target us with ads to buy soda or whatever.

 Jeff: Talk about why you think COVID, the lockdown, the pandemic made all of this so much worse.

 Dannagal: Several mechanisms are at play.
 Number one, when we are under conditions of uncertainty, we are not excellent at thinking rationally and carefully.
 Conditions of uncertainty incentivize our psychophysiological systems to respond as quickly as possible in the interest of our own survival.
 We do not like uncertainty.
 What we want is certainty, predictability, and closure.
-Some of us want these things more than others.
+And some of us want these things more than others.

 So, under those situations of uncertainty, we’re going to tend to make decisions very quickly.
 We’re going to tend to jump to conclusions.
-We will tend to form judgements, maybe without all the requisite information that we need, so that is one piece of that puzzle.
+We will tend to form judgements, maybe without all the requisite information that we need — so that is one piece of that puzzle.
 Another piece of the puzzle is that during COVID, we were all stuck at home, isolated from the social world.
 And even if we were stuck at home with a partner or kids, it still does not satisfy that same real social dimension of the human experience that we’re used to.

 But what ends up happening in those spaces is that they consistently activate a whole different social identity outside of, “Here I am as a member of my neighborhood,” outside of, “Oh, here I am, I’m a parent at my local school,” outside of, “Oh, here I am.
 I am a member of this congregation.”
 Instead, it’s, “I am a member of this group, and in this group, these are the things that we celebrate.
 This is the way we think.
 These are the behaviors we reward.”

 And if it is content that’s about right versus left, left versus right, and simplifies things into this bifurcated world, is that kind of content really useful?
 Is it meaningful?
 Is it informative?
-As opposed to policy and issue-oriented content that gets us to move beyond this sort of right versus left I don’t know, this oversimplified right versus left battle.
+As opposed to policy and issue-oriented content that gets us to move beyond this sort of right versus left, I don’t know, this oversimplified right versus left battle.
 That’s one piece of it.

 I would say also, let me just say to be clear on that last point, when it comes to the role of Donald Trump and Make America Great Again elites really dismantling some of the norms and processes and institutions of democracy.
 I do think journalists have a need to call those things out, but it’s very, very crucial that journalists do not speak of Republican elites and Republican voters as one monolith because they’re very different.
 They have very different goals and they have very different reasons for what they’re doing and how they’re behaving.

-And my suggestion would be to just take a beat and walk away because without the added fuel of user engagement, those things wither and die on the vine and it quiets down.
 The other piece is there’s evidence that when we enter these social media spaces, we feel a pressure to perform.
 We feel a pressure to perform in keeping with our political team.
 So perhaps that means we’re going to be a little more vocal in these spaces than we would in real life.
 We’re going to want to put our flag in the sand and say, “Look, here I am.
 I’m a good member of our team.”

-There were a lot of calls.
 There have been a lot of calls during the war in Gaza for folks to pick a side.
 Show your allegiance, which team are you on?
 And I would just say if folks are really thinking hard and looking at information about what is a very complex, historically complex situation, do you really want them weighing in quickly because you want them to prove they’re a good member of your team?
-Or perhaps would the appropriate call be, “You know what, inform yourself about what’s going on, read up on the history, and you know what, nuanced positions on this are okay.”
-So this social pressure to be, you know, with us or against us is so great and I would urge folks to push back against that.
+Or perhaps would the appropriate call be, “You know what, inform yourself about what’s going on, read up on the history; and you know what, nuanced positions on this are okay.”

 And one way of pushing back against that is by being vocal online about those instances in which you don’t really agree with your team.
 Your team is zigging, and you zag, and you’re like, “You know what?
 I know that this is going to put me on the outs with my team, but I’m going to be honest about where I stand here.”
-The reason that this is so imperative is that because no one does this, it gives a false perception of the homogeneity of issue positions within one side and within the other side.
+The reason that this is so imperative is that, because no one does this, it gives a false perception of the homogeneity of issue positions within one side and within the other side.

 And that’s just not true.
 You look at the data on public opinion on abortion or guns.
-There is so much agreement when you look at really specific, nuanced issue positions on like abortion and guns.
+There is so much agreement when you look at really specific, nuanced issue positions on abortion and guns.
 Even these really controversial issues, there is a ton of agreement, but we don’t hear about that because I think a lot of folks get real nervous about giving voice online to anything that might step slightly outside of their team’s consensus.

 If we become more comfortable throwing a wrench in the works a little bit and being like, “Look, here’s the truth.
 Here’s where I stand.
 I get it.
 I get why you all feel this way, but here’s why I hesitate on this one piece.”
 Those kinds of nuanced messages will necessarily complicate this false bifurcation that we have created over the last 10 years.